 6. Natural Multipurpose Ointment

-When it comes to ointments you’ll be applying all over your baby’s hand and body, it’s important to CHECK THE INGREDIENTS list and look for natural options that don’t contain petrochemicals to avoid contamination issues.
+When it comes to ointments for your baby’s hand and body, CHECK THE INGREDIENTS list and look for natural options that are paraben-free and don’t contain petrochemicals to avoid contamination issues.

 7. Medicine Dispensers